jon-lind-sn/fluent-tools/README.md

 ## X_Require Script Include

-NOTE: This is currently broken.
+NOTE: This is currently **broken**.
 You will get a "require not defined" error when trying to call modules from other scopes.
 A patch is on the way, and when it's released the following will work for you.

 ### How it works